 Next, your credit card issuer will generally report the missed payment to the credit reporting agencies once it’s 30 days past the due date.2 This can have an immediate negative impact on your credit score.
 Cardholders may see their score drop by as much as 80 points after just one payment that’s 30 days past due, according to analysis by FICO.3 The delinquency will remain on your credit report for 7 years,4 but your score could start to improve once you start paying on time again.

 If the bill remains unpaid for 180 days, that usually leads to what’s called a charge-off, which can also hurt your credit score.
 This is when your creditor writes off your account as a loss and closes it.
 At that point, your account will generally be transferred to a collection agency or sold to a debt buyer, and you’ll have to pay off the debt to the new owner.
-If your debt is transferred to a third-party collection agency, beware of scammers who may call at odd hours, pressure you to pay by money transfer or prepaid card, or threaten to tell your friends and family.5
+If your debt is transferred to a third-party collection agency, beware of scammers who may ask you for personal financial information, refuse to give you their phone number, or threaten criminal charges against you.5

 What to do if you can’t pay your credit card debt